smwesten-usgs/swb2/doc_src/pages/index.md

 This particular file contains three classes of metadata pertaining to dimensions, variables, and global attributes.
-The file contains data pertaining to four dimensions—x, y, time, and nv.
-For this file, the x and y dimensions may be thought of in terms of Cartesian coordinates—x refers to the number of cells in the east-west orientation, whereas y refers to the number of cells in the north-south orientation.
+The file contains data pertaining to four dimensions-x, y, time, and nv.
+For this file, the x and y dimensions may be thought of in terms of Cartesian coordinates-x refers to the number of cells in the east-west orientation, whereas y refers to the number of cells in the north-south orientation.
 The dimension time is declared unlimited; this file could contain many days of daily weather data.
 In this case, the time dimension is of size 365, which means the file contains 1 year of data.
 Dimension nv is of size 2 and exists so that the variable time\_bnds can contain a starting and ending date and a time stamp.

 Each of the nine variables defined is referenced in terms of the dimensions.
-The key variable in the file is named “prcp”—the daily precipitation value.
+The key variable in the file is named "prcp"-the daily precipitation value.
 The daily precipitation value is defined at each time (day) in the file for all values of x and y.
-Note the way that dates and times are specified in the netCDF file—as a real-valued number of days since 1980-01-01 00:00:00 UTC.
+Note the way that dates and times are specified in the netCDF file-as a real-valued number of days since 1980-01-01 00:00:00 UTC.

 The grid-cell location is specified in the following two ways: in terms